Brooklyn Kings: History

 In 2004, the team won the Eastern Division with a 20–10 record, and advanced to the playoffs.
 They beat the Oklahoma Storm in the quarterfinals and the Kansas Cagerz in the semifinals, reaching the USBL championship game.
 In the USBL final game the Kings lost to the Pennsylvania ValleyDawgs, 116–118.
-Kings player Chudney Gray was named USBL Player of the Year and was selected in the All-USBL First Team, together with teammate B. J. Mc Farlan.
+Kings player Chudney Gray was named USBL Player of the Year and was selected in the All-USBL First Team, together with teammates B. J. Mc Farlan and Jason Lampa.

 The Brooklyn Kings topped the East Division again in 2005 with the best record of their history (21–9, .700): they again qualified for the playoffs, where they were eliminated by the Nebraska Cranes, 117–110.
 Coach Ken Charles was named USBL Coach of the Year and Anthony Glover, who led the USBL in steals, was named in the All-USBL First Team along with teammate B. J. McFarlan.
 The 2006 season saw the Kings rank first in the East Division once again, this time with an 18–12 record; the team was eliminated in the quarterfinal game of the playoffs by the Kansas Cagerz.
 In 2007, the final USBL season, the Kings made the playoffs with an 8–8 record, and advanced to the championship game, where they lost to the Kansas Cagerz, 92–95.
 Kings player Abdul Mills was named in the All-USBL First Team.